 Conversion Rate from Social Traffic

-Why it matters: High traffic with low conversion means your content attracts the wrong audience or your landing page doesn't deliver on the promise.
-This KPI bridges the gap between social media activity and actual business results.
+The percentage of visitors from social who complete a desired action: purchase, signup, lead form.
+High traffic with low conversion means your content attracts the wrong audience, or your landing page doesn't deliver on the promise.
+This is the metric that bridges social activity and actual business results.

 Customer Acquisition Cost (CAC) from Social

-Why it matters: It tells you whether social media is cost-effective compared to other channels.
-If your CAC from social is lower than paid ads, email, or cold outreach, you should invest more in social.
+Total social spend, including labor, divided by customers acquired through social.
+It tells you whether social is cost-effective next to your other channels.
+If CAC from social beats paid ads, email, or cold outreach, put more into social.

 Revenue per Social Visitor

-Why it matters: It normalizes for traffic volume.
-A platform that sends 1,000 visitors worth $5 each is more valuable than one that sends 10,000 visitors worth $0.20 each.
+Total revenue attributed to social, divided by total social visits.
+It normalizes for traffic volume.
+A platform that sends 1,000 visitors worth $5 each beats one that sends 10,000 worth $0.20 each.
 Volume without value is a distraction.

 Tier 2: Growth KPIs